kyhau/aws-notebook/Networking.md

    - No SG (any traffic can reach NLB);
    - **Use Proxy Protocol v2, source IP preserved** (only when you use EC2/ECS, not **IP as Target**)
 1. CLB (L4 or 7): TCP, SSL, HTTP, HTTPS; Sticky Session
+1. GWLB (L3): GENEVE protocol on port 6081
+   - GWLBs enable you to deploy, scale, and manage virtual appliances, such as firewalls, intrusion detection and prevention systems, and deep packet inspection systems.
+   - L3 (network layer), listens for all IP packets across all ports and forwards traffic to the target group that's specified in the listener rule.
+   - It supports a MTU (maximum transmission unit) size of 8500 bytes.
+   - It maintains stickiness of flows to a specific target appliance using 5-tuple (for TCP/UDP flows) or 3-tuple (for non-TCP/UDP flows).
 1. **How to pass the original client IP to the backend for non web application?**
    - Only NLBs supports source IP preserving for **Non-HTTP** applications on EC2 instances.
    - ALBs/CLBs (connect to instances with private Load Balancer IP) do not support source IP preserving.